Luffy03/VoCo/README.md

 Authors: Linshan Wu, <a href="https://scholar.google.com/citations?user=PfM5gucAAAAJ&hl=en">Jiaxin Zhuang</a>, and <a href="https://scholar.google.com/citations?hl=en&user=Z_t5DjwAAAAJ">Hao Chen</a>

 This work presents VoCo, a simple-yet-effective contrastive learning framework for pre-training large scale 3D medical images.
 Our **10k CT images pre-training** model are available.
-Our **160k CT images pre-training** models are comming soon!
+Our **160k CT images pre-training** models are available!

 **Our extention is at [**Large-Scale-Medical**](https://github.com/Luffy03/Large-Scale-Medical), which provides stronger models, larger-scale datasets, various training recipes, and more downstream tasks!!!**